jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Hydrodaemon.md

 RacialMods:
 Languages: Abyssal, Infernal; telepathy 100 ft.
 SQ: amphibious, glide
+SpecialAbilities:
+  Glide (Ex): >
-SpecialAbilities: Glide (Ex) A hydrodaemon can launch itself into the air and glide along for 1 minute, gaining a fly speed of 40 feet with average maneuverability.
+    A hydrodaemon can launch itself into the air and glide along for 1 minute, gaining a fly speed of 40 feet with average maneuverability.
 While gliding, the hydrodaemon gains the pounce ability.
+  Sleep Spittle (Su): >
-Sleep Spittle (Su) A hydrodaemon can spit at a single target within 20 feet, making a ranged touch attack as a standard action.
+    A hydrodaemon can spit at a single target within 20 feet, making a ranged touch attack as a standard action.
 A target hit by this spittle must succeed on a DC 19 Will save or fall asleep for 6 rounds.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: